-- One of the most important aspects of programming is storing and manipulating the values stored in variables. - Variable names are also selected according to the rules of identifiers: - Identifiers must begin with an uppercase or lowercase ASCII letter or an underscore (). - You can use digits in an identifier, but not as the first character.
-You are not allowed to use special characters such as \$, &, or %. - Reserved words cannot be used for variable names.
+- One of the most important aspects of programming is storing and manipulating the values stored in variables. - Variable names are also selected according to the rules of identifiers: - Identifiers must begin with an uppercase or lowercase ASCII letter or an underscore (). - You may use digits in an identifier, but not as the first character.
+You are not allowed to use any other characters. - Reserved words cannot be used for variable names.